danchoi/docrails_kindle/README.markdown

 This program is a rough prototype.
 Some internal links may not work.
 Other defects in the resulting ebook may exist.
 Please file issues.

-Also, if the `docsrails` team would like to incorporate this into their `rake` tasks code, please take and modify my code as you see fit.
+Also, if the DocsRails team would like to incorporate and adapt this code for their project, please go for it.

 ## Author